Skip Ribbon Commands

 The goals of the Quality Improvement Program include, but are not limited to:

-• Continuously improving mental health care of members
+• Continuously improving the mental health care of members

 • Ensuring access to services